Charing Cross Electric Theatre

 This was the first purpose built cinema in Glasgow.
-It retained a classical facade from a warehouse building previously on the site, which had been designed in 1898 by architect Alex Duncan.
+It retained a Neo-Classical style façade from a warehouse building previously on the site, which had been designed in 1898 by architect Alex Duncan.

 It was closed in April 1926 and went over to other uses.
 Later converted into the Locarno Ballroom which was very popular for many years.
 After the Locarno closed it became a casino in 1989 known as the Stanley Berkeley Casino and by 2009, was named the Mint.

 On 21st July 1988, Historic Scotland designated the Electric Theatre a Grade B Listed building.